domschrei/aws-batch-comp-infrastructure-sample/README.md

 1. Create and configure an AWS Account for the competition (instructions below).
 Please do this right away and send us an email, so we can start the process to give you AWS credits.
 You can then continue with step 2 while waiting for us to answer.
 2. Build your solver as a Docker image and run experiments locally.
 See the [Solver Development README](docker/README-Solver-Development.md).
 3. Set up AWS infrastructure and test your solver on the cloud.
 See the [Infrastructure README](infrastructure/README-Infrastructure.md)
-4. When ready, share the solver repository and Docker image with us.
+4. When ready, email us with a link to your solver repository.

 ## Creating an AWS Account